jasonhamilton/hotwing-cli/docs/tutorial.md

 **Width** - Set Width to the width of your foam cutting machine.

 **FoamHeight** - Specify the size of your foam block you'll be using to cut out your wing.

+**SafeHeight** - Specify the safe height of your machine to clear any workpieces.

 **Feedrate** - CNC feedrate speed in units / minute.